Resources

 Businesses that choose to implement an EV charging system at their property can leverage tax credits and incentives to defray installation costs.
 On the federal level, the Alternative Fuel Vehicle Refueling Property Credit allows corporations, government offices, and other entities to receive a tax credit of up to $100,000 on qualifying installations.
 Plus, many U.S. states like California, New York, Colorado, and others offer attractive rebates that can directly reduce EV charging hardware and infrastructure expenses.
 To see what’s available in your area, visit PowerFlex’s Policy & Incentives Hub.

-Lastly, organizations can generate new revenue streams in the form of fees drivers pay to use onsite EV charging stations.
+Lastly, organizations can generate new revenue streams in the form of fees EV drivers pay to use onsite EV charging stations.
 These fees, which are normally assessed on a per-kilowatt-hour basis, are a great way to bolster your business’ net operating income, that is, a property’s ability to generate revenue from its operations alone.

 But won’t charging fees deter drivers from using your stations?
 No, the financial impact of EV charging fees on drivers is minimal.
 According to The Washington Post, “In all 50 states, it’s cheaper for the everyday American to fill up with electrons — and much cheaper in some regions such as the Pacific Northwest, with low electricity rates and high gas prices.”